EOP-OMB/payment-accuracy/website/pages/programs/va-beneficiary-travel.md

       capabilities.
 Additionally, VA continued with the post-implementation modernization of the beneficiary travel claims processing software and other systems.
     Mitigation_Strategy: atp1_1
-  - Action_Taken: Planned
-    Action_Type: Automation
-    Completion_Date: FY2024
-    Description_Action_Taken: Actions planned regarding automation include continuing to implement new software that will provide a customized and enhanced tool to streamline claims, automate eligibility determinations, payment processing, detection and prevention of improper payments, and enhance reporting and auditing capabilities.
-Additionally, VA will continue with the post-implementation modernization of the beneficiary travel claims processing software and other systems.
-In addition, VA will continue planning for the Electronic Claims Adjudication Management System for invoice payment processing nationwide, which is expected to improve the timeliness and accuracy of ambulance claims processing.
-These actions are designed to address overpayments and underpayments attributed to failure to access data/information, technically improper payments attributed to statutory requirements of program not met, and unknown payments attributed to being unable to determine whether proper or improper.
-Automation was the best mitigation strategy because improper and unknown payments resulted from manual processes and human error.
-    Mitigation_Strategy: app1_1
   Agency_Needs_Satisfied: 'VA has not determined a tolerable rate due to all requirements
     for establishing a tolerable rate not yet being met.
 In March 2023, GAO acknowledged VA’s substantial reduction in improper and unknown payments using effective mitigation